General Office: 185 Extended Education Complex

 - School of Art (visiting students may not register in any course offered by the School of Art)

-All courses offered in the following faculties require teaching faculty written approval before registering, with the exception of courses open to all students as listed under University 1:
+All courses offered in the following faculties at the 2000 to 5000 level require teaching faculty written approval before registering, with the exception of courses open to all students as listed under University 1:

 - Faculty of Architecture